Adventurous Armani, fanciful Fendi close Milan Fashion Week

 As with his youthful Emporio Armani line shown Saturday, Armani employed velvet generously in his main line.
 Velvet is the textile of princes, the designer noted after the show, tracing its popularity as far back as the 15th century.
 Armani's suits were both formal and casual.

-Formal double-breasted looks made a comeback, in shirts and knitwear as well as suit jackets. .
+Formal double-breasted looks were a strong suit, in shirts and knitwear as well as the classic jacket.
 For Armani, "the double-breasted construction is beautiful, because it does it all," whereas a more common single button jacket requires a vest or a fancy shirt and tie to finish the look.

 "You need to compensate for the lack of buttons with other elements," he advised.